Know Your Value: Defying Work-for-Hire for Photographer Empowerment

 When I run the numbers I come out with $25,000.
 That number is the replacement of the equipment I often use and 1.5 times my fee.
 Too, I've factored in my phone, internet, etc. Am I really saving them $25,000?
 No. That's because they'd pay a group insurance rate and what not.

 Too, I don't expect that they'll pay that total figure.
-No client would go for this.
-That said, I do expect them to pay some percentage of that figure if they want to own my work.
+No client agrees to this rate.
+That said, I expect them to pay a large percentage of that figure to own my work.
+Alternatively, I expect them to agree to a lower rate without needing ownership.
+Remember, they don't need to own your work.
+They think they do.
+However, they don't.

 Work-For-Hire Means Client Ownership